-The National Teamster Addendum covers specific terms and conditions of employment negotiated by the parties and is intended to supplement Local Agreements.
-The National Teamster Addendum shall supersede and replace any conflicting or inconsistent terms and conditions of Local Agreements identified prior to the ratification of both the National Teamster Addendum and Local Agreement.
+The National Teamsters Addendum covers specific terms and conditions of employment negotiated by the parties and is intended to supplement Local Agreements.
+The terms of the National Teamsters Addendum shall supersede and replace any conflicting or inconsistent terms and conditions of its respective Local Agreements (and the Parties agree to use their best efforts to identify exactly where such superseding or replacement has effect and communicate this prior to ratification to avoid conflict and confusion).
+The failure of a Party to engage in such communication pre-ratification shall not constitute a waiver of the Party's ability to raise such issue as a later time. of Local Agreements identified prior to the ratification of both the National Teamsters Addendum and Local Agreement.
 Any post-ratification disputes regarding errors and/or omissions will be handled through the National Grievance process.